Tam Valley DRS line now distributed in North America by Dead Rail Installs

 Blue Rail Trains sells circuit boards for Bluetooth control of locomotives from smartphones.
 Battery operation is provided for, as well as wireless firmware updates, and an expansion port (for future sound add-ons).
 BlueRail is also the OEM Bachmann's line of EZ-App trains.
 They have a YouTube page with dozens of videos showing how BlueRail works to control locos, produce sound, and even control accessories.
 Also a User Showcase with detailed photos of modelers' installations and experiences.
 Model Railroad Digest has an, informative interview with David Rees, BlueRail's founder.
 The March 2016 issue of Model Railroad Hobbyist has another interview with Rees, giving further details on BlueRail's system.
 They have been twice featured in Model Railroader as up and coming.
 Circuit boards are certified for sale in the US, Canada, EU, UK, Australia, New Zealand (as well as Korea, Taiwan, Singapore, Hong Kong and Vietnam).
 Bluerail has 700+ users (plus thousands of EZ App users).
 BlueRail is in co-development on a next generation product.

 Del Tang, a UK manufacturer of radio control system for boats, planes, cars, has a popular version for trains.
 Small and inexpensive, not DCC but they do control speed, direction, and lights -- rumors of sound in the works.
-The On30 Guy is a distributor in the US and has a much better website than the manufacturer.
 Del Tang is an easy, popular first step to Dead Rail.
 Here are a couple of interesting YouTube videos showing Del Tang installations in different scales: Ge Rik's garden railway and Steve Sherrill.
 And another.

 Neil Stanton invented his own Stanton S-Cab Dead Rail™ system a few years ago and is now one of the major suppliers.
 He markets transmitters, receivers, and his innovative 'BPS' Battery Power Supply that can both charge batteries from the rails as well as scale battery voltages up to loco-powering levels.